 ?
 It's a way to release some pent-up energy buildup.

 ?
-It's their way of handling excitement -- and dogs get excited, A LOT.
+It's their way of handling excitement -- and dogs get excited- A LOT!

 ?
 Dogs frap as a way to relieve stress and to let go of some nervous energy (like after a bath).

 ?
 One of the most common times for dog zoomies is right after bath time.
 It's no secret that dogs hate baths, so perhaps frapping is just their way to show how excited they are (and relieved) that it's finally over!
-It's also common that dogs frap after they poop.
+It's also common for dogs to frap after they poop.

 How to Stop Dog Zoomies

-The next time Fido gets the zoomies and feels the need to run a high-speed trip (or six!) around the coffee table, just remember that zoomies are a completely natural part of dog behavior and they're nothing to be worried about.
+The next time Fido gets the zoomies and feels the need to run a high-speed trip (or six!) around the coffee table, just remember that zoomies are a completely natural part of dog behavior, and they're nothing to be worried about.
 There's really nothing to be done in most cases.
 Luckily, these energy spurts don't last long; they typically only last for a few minutes or so.
 (Sometimes, it's even less!)

 But if you notice Fido is frapping daily, or multiple times a day, it might be a sign that your pooch's not getting enough exercise.
 Taking Fido to the dog park or on a long walk will quickly remedy that!